OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:48

 “How do you know me?”
 Nathanael asked.
-Jesus answered, “I saw you while you were still under the fig tree before Philip called you.”
+Jesus replied, “I could see you while you were still under the fig tree, just before Philip called you.”

 ## John 1:49